 That depends on the kind of dental treatment you’ve had.
 Let’s get into the details.

-Right after the dental implant surgery, you should not brush, as it can cause bleeding.
+Right after the dental implants Turkey, you should not brush, as it can cause bleeding.
 Even when you do, you have to be very gentle.
 In most cases, it is perfectly safe to use an electric toothbrush after the patient has healed from dental implant placement.

 You should not use an electric toothbrush while your socket is still healing after tooth extraction.
 After around 2 weeks, you should be good but talk to your doctor before using it.